 The Department of Anthropology provides students with knowledge of and appreciation for the biological, linguistic, and cultural diversity of humanity, past and present.
 The department is structured around the four fields of anthropology (archaeology, biological anthropology, cultural anthropology, and linguistic anthropology), and undergraduates are encouraged to explore the breadth of the field through study in all aspects of it.

 The department offers an undergraduate major leading to either the B.A. or B.S. degree in anthropology, or a minor in anthropology.

 The faculty of the Department of Anthropology at Tulane University strongly believes in the value of a liberal arts education.
 We are committed within the program of study in the department to supplying students with a broad, well-rounded education, emphasizing writing and research skills.
 Anthropology majors have diverse professional, career, educational, and job options upon graduation.
 Anthropology is a very good major for students interested in law, medicine, governmental and non-governmental organizations, and business and entrepreneurship.
 Anthropologists are also employed in education, publishing, politics, health care, government (local, state, and national), and in diplomacy related to international relations and international aid.
-A list of specific jobs and careers for anthropology graduates is available here.
+A list of specific jobs and careers for anthropology graduates is available on the American Anthropological Association website.

 The undergraduate program at Tulane consists currently of more than 100 majors taking courses in all four fields.
 We are committed to working with our undergraduate majors both in the classroom and in the search for a career after graduation.
 Undergraduate students have often been involved with faculty and graduate students in their research; and, through the support of the department, undergraduates have undertaken their own projects, including, in some cases, in foreign countries with financial support from departmental resources, especially the Opat Fund, which is exclusively dedicated to funding undergraduate research in anthropology.